symfony/symfony/UPGRADE-6.0.md

  * Remove the `AdapterInterface` autowiring alias, use `CacheItemPoolInterface` instead
  * Remove `get()`, `has()`, `getDoctrine()`, and `dispatchMessage()` in `AbstractController`, use method/constructor injection instead
  * Deprecate the `cache.adapter.doctrine` service: The Doctrine Cache library is deprecated.
 Either switch to Symfony Cache or use the PSR-6 adapters provided by Doctrine Cache.
+ * In `framework.cache` configuration, using the `cache.adapter.pdo` with a Doctrine DBAL connection is no longer supported, use `cache.adapter.doctrine_dbal` instead.

 HttpFoundation
 --------------